Livestream: AI-Powered prototyping & wireframing | 4/24

 The endpoint supports the following query parameters:

-• &altText to provide alternative text for accessibility and SEO
+• &altText: provides alternative text for accessibility and SEO.

-• &folder to upload the file to a specific folder in the asset library by passing an ID of the folder
+• &folder: uploads the file to a specific folder in the Asset Library using the folder ID.

 1. Copy your Private API Key.

-2. Make a POST request to the endpoint with the filename as a query parameter of the file you upload.
-Also include altText for accessibility.
+2. Make a POST request to the endpoint with the filename as a parameter for your file.
+Add altText and title for accessibility.

-3. Provide the file path in the request body.
-Files must be under 100 MB
+3. Provide the path in the request body.
+The file must be under 100 MB.

 • --data-binary in the request body to specify the file path.